 Edinburgh Castle is situated on Castle Rock in the city of Edinburgh, Scotland.
 Castle Rock was formed after a volcano erupted over 340 million years ago.
 The first castle that was built on the rock was known as “The Castle of the Maidens”.
-This historic stronghold sheltered Scottish monarchs like Queen Margaret and Mary, Queen of Scots during times of unrest.
-The castle became a military base and royal residence for centuries, also serving as a jail for prisoners of war.
+This historic stronghold sheltered Scottish monarchs like Queen Margaret, Queen Mary and the Queen of Scots during times of unrest.
+The castle was a military base and royal residence for centuries, also serving as a jail for prisoners of war!

 Alhambra Palace, Granada (Spain)

 The Alhambra is an ancient palace, fortress, and citadel located in Granada, Spain.
 The site is eight-centuries-old and was named because of its red walls and towers that surrounded the citadel.
 In 1984, the Alhambra was designated a UNESCO World Heritage Site, although it has been refined and expanded on over the centuries.
 This hilltop palace combines fortifications, gardens, churches, and several smaller palaces, notably the Alhambra, and the Generalife, the country estate of the kings of Grenada and Andalusia.
 Both are remarkable examples of Islamic architecture from the Spanish medieval period.

 The Prague Castle (Czech Republic)

 Located in Prague, Czech Republic.
 This castle was founded in the 9th century and became the seat of Czech rulers and later presidents.
-The castle is one of the largest complexes in the world, made up of historical palaces, offices, church and fortification buildings, gardens, and picturesque spots.
+The castle is one of the largest complexes in the world, made up of historical palaces, offices, churches, fortification buildings, gardens, and picturesque spots.
 Today, the Czech president lives in the castle and most areas are open to tourists who can stroll through the palace and view the Prague Castle picture gallery.
-The castle covers an area of 45 hectares.
-The panoramic view of Prague castle is one of the most spectacular castles in the world.
+The castle covers an area of 45 hectares and boasts spectacular panoramas.